alexhunziker/autosteerMPC/lidar/README.md

 ```

 It will create a shared object (.so) which is needed to include the module via ctypes with the rest of the project as well as an executable to test the module standalone.
+The lidar.ini file configures the LIDAR sensor.
+It needs to be copied to the folder from which the program/shared object is called.